 Have questions on our slurry seal services or what is best for your pavement?
 Read our FAQ’s below, or call us at 800-378-2177.
 You can also learn more about pavement maintenance in our blog post on the Ultimate Guide to Pavement Maintenance.

 The longevity of a slurry seal is dependent on both traffic volume and the weather, but the average life expectancy of slurry seal is 4-7 years.

-Slurry seal is used to correct minor defects in pavement such as halts, raveling, loss of matrix or skid resistance to extend the life of the pavement.
-Slurry Seal also gives pavement a uniform color and texture, restores lost flexibility, and provides waterproofing to prevent further deterioration or the surface and the underlying pavement structure.
+Slurry seal is used to correct minor defects in pavement such as halts, raveling, loss of matrix, or skid resistance to extend the life of the pavement.
+Slurry Seal also gives pavement a uniform color and texture, restores lost flexibility, and provides waterproofing to prevent further deterioration of the surface and the underlying pavement structure.

 Only if it contains coal tar, a known carcinogen banned in many cities and states across the country.

 Slurry seal is a cold mix pavement coating consisting of fine crushed aggregate, emulsified asphalt, additives, and water.